Federal Inmate In Alabama Pleads Guilty To Tax Fraud Perpetrated While In Prison

-Montgomery, Alabama - David Marrero, an inmate in the custody of the Federal Bureau of Prisons serving a 10-year sentence for a Florida Medicare fraud scheme, pleaded guilty yesterday in Montgomery, Ala., to filing a false claim for a $2,719,438 tax refund, announced U.S. Attorney for the Middle District of Alabama, George L. Beck.
+WASHINGTON – David Marrero, an inmate in the custody of the Federal Bureau of Prisons serving a 10-year sentence for a Florida Medicare fraud scheme, pleaded guilty today in Montgomery, Ala., to filing a false claim for a $2,719,438 tax refund, the Justice Department and Internal Revenue Service (IRS) announced today.

 Under the plea agreement, Marrero faces an additional 46 months in federal prison on top of the 10-year sentence he is currently serving.
 He also faces a maximum fine of $250,000.
 A sentencing date has not yet been set by the U.S. District Court in the Middle District of Alabama.

 This case was investigated by IRS – Criminal Investigation special agents.
 Trial Attorneys Justin Gelfand and Jason Poole of the Justice Department’s Tax Division are prosecuting the case.